Search and rescue: Finland

 In Finland local rescue services (i.e. fire departments) are responsible for land and inland water SAR, the Border Guard is responsible for maritime areas.
-These organizations alert and decide on the most suitable response for the location and situation.
-The country also has several volunteer organizations such as the volunteer fire department (VPK), the Finnish Lifeboat Institution (SMPS) and the Red Cross Finland (SPR).
+These organisations alert and decide on the most suitable response for the location and situation.
+The country also has several volunteer organisations such as the volunteer fire department (VPK), the Finnish Lifeboat Institution (SMPS) and the Red Cross Finland (SPR).

 France

 The Société Nationale de Sauvetage en Mer (SNSM) provides sea rescue on the French coast and at seas.
 In 2016, they helped 7,500 people in 5,200 rescues.
 The service has 41 all-weather rescue boats, 34 first-class rescue boats and 76 second-class lifeboats.

+In France, Search and rescue operations are led by different entities according to the rescue area.
+For sea rescue, the French navy use airborne unit (e.g. Flottille 33F in Brittany) and specialised boats (e.g. "L'abeille Bourbon").
+In Mountains, French gendarmerie is equipped with EC-145 'chouka'.
+In the other areas, French civil protection agency "Securité Civile" works with paramedics, fire unit and hospital mobile unit using EC-145 'Dragon'.

 Germany

-Search and Rescue in German waters is conducted by the German Maritime Search and Rescue Service with air support by the German Navy and the German Army Aviation.
+Search and Rescue in German waters is conducted by the German Maritime Search and Rescue Service with air support by the German Navy, the Federal Police and the German Army Aviation.
 All incoming requests are coordinated by the Maritime Rescue Coordination Center in Bremen.
-The DGzRS is a non-governmental organization entirely supported by donations.
+The DGzRS is a non-governmental organisation entirely supported by donations.

-Besides the offshore Search And Rescue services, the German Army Aviation provides 3 SAR Command Posts on a 24/7 basis with the Bell UH-1D Huey at Holzdorf Air Base and the Airbus H145 LUH SAR (Light Utility Helicopter Search and Rescue) at Nörvenich Air Base and 2 at Niederstetten Army Airfield.
+Besides the offshore Search And Rescue services, the German Army Aviation provides 3 SAR Command Posts on a 24/7 basis at Holzdorf Air Base with the Airbus H145 LUH SAR (Light Utility Helikopter Search and Rescue) and at Nörvenich Air Base and 2 at Niederstetten Army Airfield.

 Further, the Technisches Hilfswerk is a key component of the German disaster relief framework.
 It is, among other things, regularly involved in urban search and rescue efforts abroad.